james-ashby/james-ashby/README.md

 👋 Hi, I’m @james-ashby
-- :man_student: I'm in the 3rd year of my Software Engineering BEng degree!
+- :man_student: I've recently completed my final year of my Software Engineering degree!
+- 📖 My dissertation was research into how Agile practices can be used to increase project workflow and effectiveness for individuals!
+It can be found here https://gitlab.com/james-ashby-fyp/final-year-project-tcg-fan
 - :man_office_worker: I recently completed a year in industry The Walt Disney Company as a Technical Analyst Intern!
 - 🌱 I’m currently learning new JS frameworks such as Next.JS with my portfolio site https://james-ashby.vercel.app/ (Work in progress!)
 - 📫 How to reach me: